HSF/iDDS/docs/source/usecases/hyperparemeter_optimization.rst

 HyperParameterOptimization(HPO)
 ===============================

-HPO is an usecase of iDDS.
-The purpose of iDDS HPO is to use iDDS to generate hyper parameters for machine learning and trigger production system to automatically process the machine learning training with provided hyper parameters.
+HPO is a usecase of iDDS.
+The purpose of iDDS HPO is to use iDDS to generate hyperparameters for machine learning and trigger production system to automatically process the machine learning training with provided hyperparameters.

 iDDS HPO workflow
 ^^^^^^^^^^^^^^^^^

+1. The user submit a HPO task to JEDI.
-1. User creates a HPO request through iDDS RESTful service.
+2. JEDI submits a HPO request to iDDS.
-2. iDDS HPO generates multiple groups of hyper parameters and stores them in iDDS.
-Here one group of hyper parameter corresponds a machine learning training job.
+3. iDDS generates multiple sets of hyperparameters and stores them in iDDS database.
+Each set of hyperparameters has a serial number and corresponds to a machine learning training job.
-3. User gets the hyper parameters from iDDS.
-Here there are two ways to get the hyper parameters.
+4. Serial numbers are sent to JEDI through ActiveMQ.
+5. JEDI generates PanDA jobs and dispatches them to pilots running on compute resources.
+6. Each PanDA job fetches a serial number from PanDA and converts it to a set of hyperparameters by checking with iDDS.
+7. Once the hyperparameter set is evaluated the validation loss is registered to iDDS.
+8. The PanDA job fetches another serial number and evaluates corresponding hyperparameter set if wall-time is still available.
+9. When the number of unprocessed hyperparameter sets goes below a threshold, iDDS automatically generates new sets of hyperparameters.
+This step will continue until:

     a.
-For new hyper parameters, iDDS will send a message to ActiveMQ.
-In this way, production system such as ATLAS JEDI/PanDA can consume these messages to generate a job for every group of hyper parameters.
-    b. iDDS also provides RESTful services and client to retrieve the hyper parameters.
-Users can use the client to retrieve new hyper parameters and generate machine learning training jobs.

-4. User finishes the machine learning job and registers the loss of a group of hyper parameters. iDDS provides the RESTful services and client to register the loss.
-5. When the number of left unprocessed hyper parameters is below than a threshold, iDDS will automatically generate new groups of hyper parameters.
-This step will continue until:

-    a. max_points is reached.
-The total number of groups of hyper parameters reaches this number.
+The total number of groups of hyperparameters reaches max_points.
 This parameter can be defined in the request.
     b.
-The hyper parameter generate process fails or returns [].
+The hyperparameter generate process fails or returns [].

+10. When all hyperparameter sets are evaluated iDDS sends a message to JEDI to terminate the HPO task.

-Hyper Parameter Generation
+Hyperparameter Generation
 --------------------------

-Currently iDDS support several different ways to generate hyper parameters.
+Currently iDDS support several different ways to generate hyperparameters.
     1. bayesian: This is a predefined method in iDDS.

         a.
-The process to generate new hyper parameters: atlas/lib/idds/atlas/processing/hyperparameteropt_bayesian.py
+The process to generate new hyperparameters: atlas/lib/idds/atlas/processing/hyperparameteropt_bayesian.py
         b.
 The example code to generate requests: main/lib/idds/tests/hyperparameteropt_bayesian_test.py

     2. nevergrad: This is another predefined method in iDDS.

         a.
-The process to generate new hyper parameters: atlas/lib/idds/atlas/processing/hyperparameteropt_nevergrad.py
+The process to generate new hyperparameters: atlas/lib/idds/atlas/processing/hyperparameteropt_nevergrad.py
         b.
 The example code to generate requests: main/lib/idds/tests/hyperparameteropt_nevergrad_test.py

-    3. container: Users can also define his own hyper parameter generator with container.
+    3. container: Users can also define his own hyperparameter generator with container.

         b.
 Here is a docker example: main/lib/idds/tests/hyperparameteropt_docker_test.py